eslint/eslint/docs/rules/no-shadow.md

+# no-shadow

-# disallow variable declarations from shadowing variables declared in the outer scope (no-shadow)
+Disallows variable declarations from shadowing variables declared in the outer scope.

 Shadowing is the process by which a local variable shares the same name as a variable in its containing scope.
 For example: